danielxf007/SimpleBlockchain/README.md

 This program is a simple simulation of a blockchain, you can interact with it using console commands

+## Notes:

 If you want to make transaction, then you must initialize the system

 Do not delete the file name.txt in data, it is used to create random wallets

+The miner decides randomly how many transactions they want to approve

+The transactions that were not approved are deleted and never happened

+The transaction fee changes everytime a block is added to the chain

+Run the program using **python3 main.py**

+You can see the commands anytime using the command: **--help**

 ## Commands: